‘Camden Alive’ launches in estates across the borough

-The augmented reality culture routes will be created in partnership with London-founded augmented reality and computer vision company Blippar.
+The augmented reality culture routes will be created in partnership with London-founded augmented reality comapny Arcade.
 The stories will also be told through a range of other mediums, including music, dance, drama, spoken word, poetry, visual arts and sculpture.

 Councillor Jonathan Simpson, Cabinet Member for Promoting Culture and Communities, said:

 “I am extremely excited about the ground breaking Camden Alive project which will give Camden residents the ability to tell their stories in a unique way.
 Not only will this project link residents with leading cultural organisations, it will also upskill and empower many of them to go on and use their learnt skills for potential future projects.

 “Another significant aspect of the Camden Alive goal is its aim to bring neighbours together and strengthen the connection between our communities.

 “Using their smartphones, visitors and residents will be able unlock the augmented reality routes and explore the thousands of diverse cultural and historical stories and places scattered throughout the borough.
 The project will focus on working with communities and residents who feel like they are too often left on the side lines in accessing mainstream cultural provisions in Camden and London.

 “Camden Alive will serve as a great example of our mission to make Camden a better, more equal place, where we come together to celebrate the diversity and unity of our communities.”

 Justine Simons, Deputy Mayor for Culture and Creative Industries, said: